-The Independent Education Program is designed to meet the needs of students who have not achieved success in the regular school format.
-The IndEP consists of regular courses which accommodate the needs of students through an individualized program.
+The Independent Education Program (IndEP) is designed to meet the needs of students who have not achieved success in the regular school format.
+IndEP consists of regular courses that accommodate the needs of students through an individualized program.
 Graduating students will be able to achieve a grade 12 standing through a Regular 24 credit or Adult 12 program.

-The IndEP learning environment is to be one of mutual respect where all can succeed in a safe learning environment.
+The IndEP learning environment is one of mutual respect where all can succeed in a safe learning environment.
 Students attending IndEP are expected to follow the guidelines outlined by the Code of Conduct at their specific school.
-Students are expected to attend school regularly, arrive on time, report to the teacher if absent, do their best and display a positive attitude toward work and others.
+Students are expected to attend school regularly, arrive on time, report to the teacher if absent, do their best and display a positive attitude towards work and others.

 Applications are available from the school administrator or the IndEP teacher.
 Your application will be received by a committee and an interview will be held with you and the IndEP teacher to determine your needs.